hanimao/jenkins-project/README.md

 ### Pre-requisites

 - An AWS account
 - An Amazon EC2 key pair.
-If you don’t have one, refer to Creating a key pair.
+If you don’t have one, refer to creating a key pair.
 - An AWS IAM User with programmatic key access and permissions to launch EC2 instancess
 ---